Antvirf/nomad-proto/gitops-controller-draft/README.md

     - Push them to Nomad as Variables for next reconciliation loop
   - Controller loop #2: Create/update Nomad Jobs
     - Find the job spec files defined in these repositories (using relative path and regex filters for file names)
-    - Register (=run) these jobs on Nomad, adding relevant meteadata
+    - Register (=run) these jobs on Nomad, adding relevant metadata
   - Controller loop #3: (planned) Prune deleted Jobs
     - Based on jobs that exist on the cluster, are managed by the controller (as evidenced by their `meta` block data), but no longer exist in Nomad Variables, should be purged
     - Actual behaviour (whether to delete vs. just log the discrepancy) to be set based on a flag from `NomadJobGroup` (perhaps `purge(bool)`), that is then saved in the `meta` of each job created by that `NomadJobGroup`